7MinSec/bpatty/resources/best_practices/internet_safety.md

 # Internet safety
 Here are some general tips I've assembled and sent out in various bits and pieces to friends, families, and enemies.
 Wait, not enemies, but the first two.

-## Web browsing
-### Which Web browser should I use?
-* For non-techies: I recommend Chrome.
-It will keep itself updated (I've seen instances where something (malware?) on a machine prevented Firefox from notifying about updates and the version has gotten stale - and thus vulnerable.
-* For everybody else: Chrome or Firefox.
-* For NOBODY: Internet Explorer or Edge.

 ## Email
  * Don't click on links.
  * Don't open attachments.